new go programmers don't know or confused fundamental go build command does.

 for packages

-for commands (package main
+for commands (package main)

-check packages can built (along dependencies) while go install
+so can use go build check packages can built (along dependencies) while go install (permanently) installs results in proper folders of $gopath.

-silently terminate if ok, , give error messages if packages cannot built/compiled.
+go build silently terminate if ok, , give error messages if packages cannot built/compiled.

-tool installs package or binary, installs whatever dependencies has, running go install
+whenever go tool installs package or binary, installs whatever dependencies has, running go install install packages program depends on (publicly available, "go gettable" packages), automatically.

 for start, read official how write go code page.

-more information go
+more information go tool: command go

 you can more running following command:

-it worth noting starting go 1.5 go install
+go build it worth noting starting go 1.5 go install removes executables created go build (source):

 if 'go install' (with no arguments, meaning current directory) succeeds, remove executable written 'go build', if present. avoids leaving stale binary behind...

-compiles application temporary folder, , starts executable binary. when app exists, cleans temporary files.
+to complete list, go run compiles application temporary folder, , starts executable binary. when app exists, cleans temporary files.

 question inspired dave cheney's what go build build?